 Human Papillomavirus Testing

 This is a test to detect human papillomavirus (HPV).
 HPV is a virus spread by sexual contact.
-Certain types of HPV increase your risk of getting cervical cancer .
+Certain types of HPV increase the risk of developing cervical cancer .
 HPV is also the cause of genital warts.

 |Copyright © Nucleus Medical Media, Inc.|